-Dr Damien Short is a Reader in Human Rights at the School of Advanced Study and Co-Director of the Human Rights Consortium (HRC).
+Dr Damien Short is a Professor in Human Rights at the School of Advanced Study and Co-Director of the Human Rights Consortium (HRC).
 He has spent his professional career working in the field of human rights, both as a scholar and as a human rights advocate.
 He has published extensively in the areas of indigenous peoples’ rights, genocide studies, reconciliation projects and environmental human rights.

 Professor John Cerone is the Paul Martin Senior Professor in International Affairs and Law at the University of Windsor Faculty of Law, and Visiting Professor of International Law at the Fletcher School of Law & Diplomacy (Tufts University).
 As a practising lawyer, he has worked for organisations including the UN, Amnesty International, and the International Crisis Group, and has served as a legal adviser to international criminal tribunals.
 He has extensive field experience in conflict and post-conflict environments.